Impact of FBG feedback phase on laser dynamics

 where $E(t)$ represents the normalized complex electrical field and $N(t)$ the normalized carrier density in the laser cavity.
 The equations are normalized in time by the photon lifetime and thus all time-related parameters are unitless. $T$ is the normalized carrier lifetime, $P$ is the dimensionless pump parameter, $P=0$ corresponds to the threshold, $\kappa$ is the feedback rate and $\alpha$ the linewidth enhancement factor.
 In the simulations the values corresponding to $T, P$ and $\alpha$ are $1000, 1$ and $3$ respectively.
 The feedback optical phase is denoted with $\theta$ and is given by eq. \ref{eq:phase_equation}.
 The FBG feedback is described by the last term in the field equation, expressing the impulse response of the FBG reflection by $r(t)$, the field amplitude coupling back to the laser is proportional to the convolution $r(t)\ast E(t-\tau)$. $r(t)$ for the FBG case is obtained from the inverse Fourier transform of the FBG reflection frequency response $r(\Omega)$ as reported in \cite{1233724,6320711,618322}.
 The FBG parameters are $\Omega_{BW}$ and $\Omega_l$ representing the FWHM bandwidth of the main lobe in the reflectivity profile and frequency gap between neighboring side lobes, respectively.
 The values of $\Omega_{BW}$ and $\Omega_l$ for the $4$\,mm long grating are $29.95$\,GHz and $25.86$\,GHz accordingly considering a photon lifetime of $1$\,ps.
 In the simulations the normalized feedback rate is switched from $0$ to $0.005$.
 The simulated FBG reflectivity spectrum is shown in black in Fig. 4(a) (together with the experimental spectrum in blue for comparison).
 The scanned range of FBG is $55$\,GHz covering the the main and the first side lobe of the FBG as highlighted in Fig. 4(a).
 The temperature sensitive phase changes by $\theta_{TS}=0.36\pi$\,rad/GHz and offset phase is taken $\theta_0=0$.

 Fig. 4(b) shows the numerical mapping of the -$20$\,dB bandwidth in the frequency detuning and feedback rate plane.
+For completeness, the evolution of the optical spectra for a low feedback rate can be found in the supplementary information.
 We observe that the border between different dynamical regions qualitatively matches the behavior of the experimental maps.
 This consistent input indicates that the temperature sensitive phase is the underlying mechanism explaining the periodic stability enhancement.
 It is worth mentioning that here we focus in a small inset of the theoretical dynamical map reported in \cite{7097638}, where only the reflection phase of the FBG is considered.
 The FBG reflection phase exhibits rapid changes near the edges of the lobes corresponding to the chromatic dispersion as reported in \cite{618322} for different gratings.
 There the dynamics have been identified using the distribution of the time-series extrema however, the laser follows roughly the same behavior as the one we compute in Fig. 4(b) with the exception that the stability enhancement variations appear at the border between different states resulting from the extra phase term added on top of the FBG's reflection phase.